 2. Make It Specific.

 Bible intake, prayer, and Christian community are likely too broad in and of themselves.
-Give it more specific focus, like reading the whole Bible this year, or not just reading but daily meditating on a short passage or verse, or even just a word or phrase in context.
-Don’t keep it general at “prayer,” but make it more particular: private prayer each morning, or bedtime prayer with your spouse or family, or punctuating your day with “constant prayer,” or some new prayer initiative as a community group or church.
+Give it a more specific focus, like reading the whole Bible this year, or not just reading but daily meditating on a short passage or verse, or even just a word or phrase in context.
+Don’t keep it general at “prayer,” but make it more particular.
+Break it down into private prayer each morning, or bedtime prayer with your spouse or family, or punctuating your day with “constant prayer,” or some new prayer initiative as a community group or church.

-Maybe as the old year is coming to a close, you’re realizing how spotty your church commitment has been, and how thin your relationships are as a result.
+Maybe as the old year is coming to a close, you’re realizing how spotty your church commitment has been.
+You may see how thin your relationships are as a result.
 Resolve to deepen your commitment to not neglect to meet together “as is the habit of some” (Hebrews 10:25), whether that’s making Sunday mornings non-negotiable or prioritizing your midweek investment in life together.
 Resolve not to let silly last-minute excuses keep you from faithfully gathering with the body of Christ, which will be a priceless, long-term means of God’s grace both to you and through you, to others.

 3. Craft a Realistic Plan.

 However earnest your resolution, you need a corresponding amount of realistic planning.
 Let’s be honest, you don’t really want to enrich your prayer life if you’re not willing to give it even a few minutes of creative thought about where, when, and how.
-Map out clearly and concretely what it would take for a full month to cultivate the habit.
+Map out clearly and concretely what it would take for a full month to cultivate the habit of grace.

 Part of being realistic is accepting a measure of modesty to your goals.
 Don’t try going from no regular devotions to an hour every morning.
 Start with a focused fifteen minutes a day, making it genuinely nonnegotiable, and see what God does.
 Grow your duration and depth as Scripture intake becomes a fixture in your schedule, and you learn to wake up each day even more hungry for the Bible than for breakfast.